How Best to Use Keywords in Your Website Content

 That’s enough reason to optimize keyword usage in social media updates for better SEO.

-Moz recommends that you use keywords early in any social media update so that they’re immediately visible.
+Endeavour to use keywords early in any social media update so that they’re immediately visible.

 It’s also worth noting that Google indexes Twitter updates, so using keywords there can lead people to your Twitter profile, and from there to the content on your website.